Published On: Oct 7, 2022

 Coconut oil has the natural ability to penetrate the skin quickly and efficiently, which can boost hydration, improve skin elasticity, fight itch and reduce the chances of infection.

-Furthermore, coconut oil contains lauric acid, a nutritious fatty acid, or lipid, also found in breast milk.
+Furthermore, coconut oil contains lauric acid, a nutritious fatty acid (or lipid), also found in breast milk.
 Lauric acid is used to develop monolaurin, which is an antimicrobial agent that can fight bacteria, fungi, yeast, viruses and other pathogens.
-It also includes antioxidants which provide an extra boost to the immune system.
-In other words, when you hear people talk about coconut oil having antimicrobial properties and anti-inflammatory properties beneficial to eczema, they are correct.
+It also includes antioxidants, which provide an extra boost to the immune system.

-A 2018 study found that coconut oil is effective at reducing the presence of bacteria, fungi, viruses and other pathogens when used topically on atopic dermatitis.1
+In addition, a 2018 study found that coconut oil is effective at reducing the presence of bacteria, fungi, viruses and other pathogens when used topically on atopic dermatitis, a type of eczema.1

 References: